-It has been hypothesised that rather than thickening feeds and making them sit in the stomach for longer, it may actually be better to have liquid move through the stomach more quickly, as this may minimise the possible window for it to reflux back up again.
+It has been hypothesised that rather than thickening feeds and making them sit in the stomach for longer, it may actually be better to have liquid move through the stomach more quickly.

 Obviously, breastmilk which is fed straight from the breast cannot be thickened.

-Some thickeners make actually make a baby feel worse.
-For example some thickeners have been associated with:
+Unfortunately, some thickeners can actually make a baby feel worse, and have been associated with: